-The Center for Disease Control (CDC) and Prevention developed guidelines for prescribing opioids in chronic pain.
-It offers guidance to the clinician regarding safe and effective prescribing of opioids and assistance in the management of chronic pain.
-This guideline focuses on patients over the age of 18 who are seen in the primary care setting.
+The Center for Disease Control (CDC) and Prevention developed guidelines for prescribing opioids for chronic pain.
+It offers guidance to the clinician regarding the safe and effective prescribing of opioids and assistance in managing chronic pain.
+This guideline focuses on patients over 18 who are seen in the primary care setting.
 The guideline focuses on chronic pain that does not involve end-of-life care, active cancer treatment, or palliative care.

-This guideline is meant to help primary care clinicians deal with the 11 percent of adult patients that deal with daily pain.37 It was developed partly because primary care clinicians reported insufficient training in opioid prescribing and concern regarding addiction.
+This guideline is meant to help primary care clinicians deal with the 11 percent of adult patients that deal with daily pain (Dowell et al., 2016).
+It was developed partly because primary care clinicians reported insufficient training in opioid prescribing and concern regarding addiction.

 The guideline focuses on three main areas:

-- Determining when to start/continue opioids for chronic pain and includes looking at treatment goals, discussing benefits/risks of therapy, and the utilization of not only opioid therapy but nonopioid therapy and nonpharmacological therapy
+- Determining when to start/continue opioids for chronic pain includes looking at treatment goals, discussing the benefits/risks of therapy, and the utilization of not only opioid therapy but nonopioid therapy and nonpharmacological therapy

 - The selection, duration, dosage, follow-up, and discontinuation of opioids

-- Assessing the risk and addressing the harms of opioid use, which includes the use of methods to evaluate risks and reduce risk.
+- Assessing the risk and addressing the harms of opioid use includes using methods to evaluate and reduce risks.
 It discusses the use of urine drug testing, the prescription drug monitoring program (PDMP), treatment of opioid use disorder and precautions regarding co-prescriptions of benzodiazepines

-The first recommendation suggests that chronic pain should be managed primarily with nonpharmacologic therapies and nonopioid pharmacologic therapies.
-Opioid therapy should be considered only when the potential benefit in pain control and functional improvement is outweighed by the risks.
+The first recommendation suggests that chronic pain should be managed primarily with nonpharmacologic and nonopioid pharmacologic therapies.
+Opioid therapy should be considered only when the risks outweigh the potential benefit in pain control and functional improvement.
 When opiates are used, they should be combined with nonopioid and nonpharmacological therapy.

 Appropriate non-pharmacological therapies include weight loss, physical therapy, exercise, psychological therapies, and selected intervention procedures (joint injections).
 Nonopioid pharmacotherapy may include NSAIDs, acetaminophen, cyclo-oxygenase (COX)-2 Inhibitors, some anticonvulsants, and some antidepressants.
-The use of nonopioid pharmacotherapy is associated with a significant reduced risk of overdose.
+The use of nonopioid pharmacotherapy is associated with a significantly reduced overdose risk.

 When opioid therapy is initiated, the prescriber should determine how effectiveness will be evaluated.
 Also, treatment goals should be established with the patient before starting therapy.
 Goals should include relief in both pain and improvement in function.
 Conditions that lead to progressive functional impairment or injuries such as spinal cord trauma may have a primary goal of pain relief as opposed to improvements in physical function.
 The social and emotional well-being of patients should also be considered.

 Functional goals may include returning to work, attending specific recreational activities, walking around the block, or taking the dog for a walk.
-Assessing for depression and anxiety as well as other psychological conditions is an important aspect of managing the whole patient.
-Generally, if pain and function are not improved on opioid therapy, tapering, or discontinuing should be strongly considered.
+Assessing for depression, anxiety, and other psychological conditions is an important aspect of managing the whole patient.
+Generally, if pain and function are not improved on opioid therapy, tapering or discontinuing should be strongly considered.

 A written agreement should also be used that discusses how opioids will be prescribed and monitored and how they will be tapered or discontinued.
-Situations, where opioids should be tapered or discontinued, including when opioids are not needed, side effects become too severe, or treatment goals not being met.38
+Situations, where opioids should be tapered or discontinued include when opioids are not needed, side effects become too severe, or treatment goals are not met (Dowell et al., 2016).

 The third recommendation suggests that providers should discuss the risks and benefits of opioid therapy both before and during treatment.
 Also, the responsibilities of both the patient and the clinician should be laid out before and during therapy.